hitch-hiking-app/backend/README.md

 #### PUT /users/:id

-*This route is present to update and existing trip*
+*This route is present to update user information when hosting a trip*

 PUT https://salty-river-31528.herokuapp.com/users/:id